ptompalski/MDSAfforestationMonitoring/quickstart_guide.md

   make random_forest_pipeline
   ```

-  This will train a random forest model and save it to `models/` directory.
+  This will create an untrained random forest model and save it to `models/` directory.

 - **Gradient Boosting:**
   ```bash
   make gradient_boosting_pipeline
   ```
-  This will train a gradient boosting model and save it to `models/` directory.
+  This will create an untrained gradient boosting model and save it to `models/` directory.
 - **All models**:
   ```bash
   make all_classical_models
   ```
-  This will train all the models above and save them to the `models/` directory.
+  This will create all the untrained model above and save them to the `models/` directory.

-## Fine-tune the classical models
+### Fine-tune the classical models

+Fine tuning models involving training and hyperparameter optimization to improve their performance.
+The tuning process will use the training data generated in the previous steps and save the tuned models to the `models/` directory.
+The tuning process will also evaluate the model performance using cross-validation and return the best parameters and scores.
 You can customize hyperparameters for tuning by setting the following variables in your command:

 - `TUNING_METHOD`: Specify the tuning method (e.g., `grid` or `random`). grid search will try all combinations of the parameters in the grid, while random search will sample a fixed number of parameter settings from the specified grid.